YashwanthRaj/JavaScript-Coursework/README.md

 .charAt(idx) →

 All these methods wont change the original string directly, just return a new value.
 We can rewrite the variable with new changes using this functions/methods.

+# Chapter 4 - Arrays

+Array is a linear collection of item.
+We generally prefer adding same data type elements in an array, although we can add data with multiple types.
+These are a sub type/variants of objects.
+Their keys are the position of the elements in the array.
+We can change the values of arrays.

+Unlike strings that we cannot change directly, we can change the value of arrays.

+[String → immutable, Arrays → Mutable]

+* All the method names start with lowercase

+### Array Methods

+SOME of these methods will not change the original array, but will return a changed array.

+Push()  → Add an item in the array to the end of the array

+Pop() → Delete an item from the end position

+toString() → convert array to string

+concat() → Joins multiple arrays and returns result

+unshift() → add to start.
+Similar to push but will add in position 1

+shift() → Delete from start and return.
+Similar to pop, but will remove from position 1

+slice(strIndex, stopIndex) → returns a piece of array.
+The ending index is non inclusive

+splice(strIndex, delCount, newEl1…) → change original array (add, remove, replace)